poggersbutnot/CashIncGiveCodes/README.md

 # Info
-*Will give almost the entire player-base 3 promotion codes.*
+*Will give almost the entire player-base 3 promotion codes.
+(I already gave it to 50 users.. lol)*

 ## Changing ID Limit